LeTarrask/LeTarrask/macos.md

 ## Project #16 - Bookworm

 This project is to teach the Bindigns technique.
 It's basically a Storyboards thing.
+I'm skipping for now, since I'll probably never use it in 2021.

 ***